Hamerkop

 The hamerkop takes a wide range of prey, mostly fish and amphibians, but shrimps, insects and rodents are taken too.
 Prey is usually hunted in shallow water, either by sight or touch, but the species is adaptable and will take any prey it can.
 The species is renowned for its enormous nests, several of which are built during the breeding season.
-Unusually for a wading bird the nest has an internal nesting chamber where the eggs are laid.
-Both parents incubate the eggs, and raise the chicks.
+Unusually for a wading bird, the nest has an internal nesting chamber where the eggs are laid.
+Both parents incubate the eggs and raise the chicks.

-The species is not globally threatened and is locally abundant in Africa and Madagascar, and the International Union for Conservation of Nature (IUCN) has assessed it as being of least concern.
+The species is not globally threatened and is locally abundant in mainland Africa and Madagascar.
+The International Union for Conservation of Nature (IUCN) has assessed it as being of least concern.

 Taxonomy and systematics

-The hamerkop was first described by the French zoologist Mathurin Jacques Brisson in 1760 in his landmark Ornithologia which was published two years after the tenth edition of Carl Linnaeus' Systema Naturae.
+The hamerkop was first described by the French zoologist Mathurin Jacques Brisson in 1760 in his landmark Ornithologia, which was published two years after the tenth edition of Carl Linnaeus' Systema Naturae.
 The species was subsequently described and illustrated by French polymath Comte de Buffon.
-When the German naturalist Johann Friedrich Gmelin revised and expanded Carl Linnaeus's Systema Naturae in 1788 he included the hamerkop and cited the earlier authors.
+When the German naturalist Johann Friedrich Gmelin revised and expanded Linnaeus's Systema Naturae in 1788 he included the hamerkop and cited the earlier authors.
 He placed the species in the genus Scopus that had been introduced by Brisson and coined the binomial name Scopus umbretta.